merope82/Fomalhaut/README.md

 ## Labeled 25.5 micron image

-This image highlights the various components identified in the 25.5 micron MIRI image
+This image highlights the various components identified in the 25.5 micron MIRI image.

 ![Labeled 25.5 micron image](01_Labels.png)

 ## Gallery

-In this image, we present a gallery of the system, showcasing the best available images at various wavelengths
+In this image, we present a gallery of the system, showcasing the best available images at various wavelengths.

 ![Gallery image](02_Gallery.png)